 - Requirement: A vaccination certificate (recognition of lifetime validity is uncertain) is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
-Note: This applies to airport layovers in these countries.
+This also applies to all airport transit stops in risk countries.

 - Official Status: listed by WHO as a country where YF transmission risk is present.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due predominantly to P. falciparum exists throughout the year in the entire country.